seanwevans/Simon/README.md

 ├── utils.c        # Utility functions (argument parsing, MIME type detection) └── README.md      # Project documentation
 ```

+`parseutf8.c` was an earlier alternative for UTF validation.
+The file
+is no longer maintained and has been removed from the build in favor of
+`parseutf.c`, which provides the current validation routines.

 ## How to Build and Run
 ### Prerequisites